 USS/TPAE could at any time choose a UAV tracking mode and provide the corresponding request to UAS NF.
 The USS/TPAE logic on its choice of UAV Tracking Model is out of scope of 3GPP.

-Editor's note: It is FFS whether and how UAS NF has the info of the CCA-level UAV ID.

 The 3GPP network may also provide the UAV location to the USS during the UUAA procedures, as described in clause 5.2.2 and clause 5.2.3.